dderooy/judge_json/README.md

 ```elixir
 iex> JudgeJson.evaluate(payload)
 ```
-Return is an array of matched rules
+Returns a list of matched rules

+## Documention and Usage
+Docs can be found at <https://hexdocs.pm/judge_json>

+Rule = Condition + Action

+Judge Json is storage and action agnostic.
+Ideally you can store/load rules from a DB and evaluate on incoming json payloads.
+Handler code can then evaluate rules and action however you like.

 ## Rule Schema
 The rule schema is very flexible and the only strict requirements are on the conditions.
 You can add your own rule id and action schema.
-If a rule is matched, the entire object is returned.
+If a rule is matched, the entire rule object is appended to the result list.

-Judge Json is storage and action agnostic.
-Ideally you can store/load rules from a DB and evaluate on incoming json payloads.
-Handler code can then evaluate rules and action however you like.

 Example:
 ```json